JaydityaPatel/exiftool-master/README.md

-# Digital Forensics Simplified - Full Stack Application
+# Digital Forensics Simplified - Cybersec Application

 A complete digital image forensics application with React frontend and Node.js backend that integrates with the Python forensics script (`foreimg.py`).